CHSC (AM)

-CHSC was an AM radio station located in St. Catharines, Ontario, Canada.
-CHSC broadcast both daytime and nighttime with a radiated power of 10,000 watts at 1220 kHz AM.
+CHSC was an radio station located in St. Catharines, Ontario, Canada.
+CHSC broadcast both daytime and nighttime with a radiated power of 10,000 watts at 1220 AM.
 The signal pushed mainly north and west, but was on a reduced pattern in both easterly and southerly directions due to interference with a co-channel station in Cleveland (WHKW) and with AM 1230 WECK (Cheektowaga), 40 mi to the east.
 CHSC could routinely be heard as far north as parts of cottage country and west beyond Guelph.

 CHSC aired a mix of adult contemporary and oldies along with a bit of country typically attracting audiences ages 30 and up, both male and female.
 CHSC played a mix of 50 per cent gold and 50 per cent current/recurrent of which 45 per cent on average consisted of Canadian content during the broadcast week of Sunday to Saturday.

 Listeners could also find interviews in both English and Italian.
 The station's regular English programming was branded as 1220 CHSC, and its Italian programming was branded as Radio Uno.

 On July 30, 2010, the Canadian Radio-television and Telecommunications Commission (CRTC) denied the station's application for renewal.
 As of 2011, the station broadcast a full-time Italian language format via Internet streaming and marketed toward the Greater Toronto Area, but was not licensed to relaunch on the AM band.
 The internet radio stream was subsequently discontinued.

 In 2020, a new station, CFAJ, launched in St. Catharines on 1220 AM.